-London is also famous for its iconic Big Ben and London Tower.
+There are many places to go and visit in England but London became top famous among all for its iconic Big Ben and London Tower.
 A more up-to-date landmark of London would be The London Eye, a giant Ferris wheel located on the side of River Thames.
 You can have a clear view of London from above.
 Apart from all these, London is also the capital city of the fashion world.

 There are plenty of interesting shopping shops here.
 From cheap vintage shops to popular middle-scale brand counters and department stores, to prestigious luxury designers’ boutiques can be found here in this city, making London a heaven for the fashion lovers.
 Interested to visit London now?
 Well, here’s a list of the off the beaten path places to visit in this marvelous capital!